Haftom2323/Twitter-Data-Analysis/README.md

 ﻿# Twitter-Data-Analysis

 ### So here are the bare minimum requirement for completing this task
- This is a demo reporisoty for twitter data analysis, Debugging, Unitesting and setinup Travis CI to this repository such that when we git push new code (or merge a branch) to the main branch, the unit test in tests/*.py runs automatically
+ This is a demo repository for twitter data analysis, Debugging, Unitesting and seting up Travis CI to this repository such that when we git push new code (or merge a branch) to the main branch, the unit test in tests/*.py runs automatically